breigo/playground-58w4djk5/markdowns/linq-skip-take.md

 We just discovered a very powerful feature of LINQ: method chaining!

-As the LINQ methods covered so far have same type `IEnumerable<T>` as input and output, we can call a LINQ method on the result of another LINQ method.
+As the LINQ methods covered so far have the same type `IEnumerable<T>` as input and output, we can call a LINQ method on the result of another LINQ method.

 Here is what happens:
+* The first call to `Skip` skips the first element and returns the succeeding elements.
+* The second call to `Take` retunrs the first three elements of the result of `Skip`.

 ```c#
 var numbers = new [] { 1, 2, 3, 4, 5, 6 };
 var result = numbers    // 1, 2, 3, 4, 5, 6